Visa Requirements for Tourist Visitors to Prague

 Visas ARE ALSO NOT required in the following circumstances:

-(a) Schengen (short-stay) visa: where tourist visitors arrive with a Schengen visa, either directly into the Czech Republic or via another Schengen area country, no further visa is required (provided the Schengen visa was not issued by another EU country with a status of limited territorial validity, which is rarely the case);
+(a) Schengen (short-stay) visa: where tourist visitors arrive with a Schengen visa, either directly into Czechia or via another Schengen area country, no further visa is required (provided the Schengen visa was not issued by another EU country with a status of limited territorial validity, which is rarely the case);

-If you are in any doubt, contact the Czech embassy in your home country:
+If you have questions, we recommend you contact the Czech embassy in your home country: